 The flag now featured an additional blue triangle at the hoist and remained Czechoslovakia’s official flag throughout most of the 20th century.
 With a few exceptions.

-During the short-lived Slovak Soviet Republic (June-July 1919), the country adopted a plain, red square as official flag (similar to the flag of the Hungarian Soviet Republic).
+During the short-lived Slovak Soviet Republic in June and July 1919, the country adopted a plain, red square as its official emblem (similar to the flag of the Hungarian Soviet Republic).

 Czechoslovakia’s flag was also banned under Nazi occupation and replaced, in Slovakia, with the plain white-blue-red tricolour which had already been in use unofficially until then.
 The Czech Republic – or Protectorate of Bohemia and Moravia – had a different flag during that time.